 Yes it’s in Magaluf – but not the one you know.
 Nikki Beach is an altogether more upmarket version, with decadent lounging, cool music and a great buzzy vibe.

 Known worldwide as the preferred beach club to party for the rich and famous, you can now join in the fun here on Mallorca and enjoy the full experience! […] Party in style at Nikki Beach Mallorca

 Up the road in Costa d’en Blanes, Mood Beach is a laid-back club with a restaurant and champagne terrace, Bali beds, and a Ibiza-feel going on.

-Mood Beach Club has a great location close to Portals Nous offering a pleasant relaxed, chill-out experience by day and a lively party atmosphere by night. […] Mood Beach and Restaurant
+Mood Beach Club has a great location close to Portals Nous offering a pleasant relaxed, chill-out experience by day and a lively party atmosphere by night. […] Mood Beach Club & Restaurant